2022 United States Senate election in South Carolina

 The 2022 United States Senate election in South Carolina was held on November 8, 2022, to elect a member of the United States Senate to represent the state of South Carolina.
-Incumbent Republican Senator Tim Scott won reelection to a second full term, defeating Democratic former state representative Krystle Matthews.
+Incumbent Republican Senator Tim Scott won reelection to a second full term, defeating state representative Krystle Matthews.
+This was the third consecutive election for this seat where both major party nominees were black.

-Scott was appointed to the U.S. Senate in 2013 by then-Governor Nikki Haley following the resignation of Jim DeMint.
-He won the 2014 special election to serve the remainder of DeMint's term and was then re-elected to a full six-year term in 2016 with 60.6% of the vote.
+Scott was appointed to the U.S. Senate in 2013 following the resignation of fellow Republican Jim DeMint.
+With 61.1% of the vote, he won the 2014 special election to serve the remainder of DeMint's term.
+Scott was then re-elected to a full six-year term in 2016 with 60.6% of the vote.

 Primary elections in South Carolina were held on June 14, 2022.
-Scott won the Republican primary unopposed, while Catherine Fleming Bruce and Matthews faced each other in a runoff.
-Runoff elections were held on June 28.
-Matthews won the Democratic primary in a runoff.
+Scott won the Republican primary unopposed, while Matthews won the Democratic primary in a June 28 runoff.

-This was the third consecutive Senate election for this seat where both major party nominees were Black.
-Scott has said this election would be his last.
+Scott has said this election would be his last, and will not run again in 2028.